 Applications are accepted for entrance to the Fall, Winter, and Summer semesters (Fall only for Theatre option).
 For application deadlines, see Specific intake application process.

 Applicants will be advised of an admission decision and provided with registration information.
 A deposit is required prior to registration (see the Fees and Other Costs section).
 This money will be applied toward tuition fees.
-Final payment of all course fees is due the end of the second week of classes.
+Final payment of all course fees is due by the end of the second week of classes.

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.